Kerwin Duinmeijer

-Kerwin Duinmeijer (born Kerwin Lucas, though he later took on the surname of his foster parents; 5 June 1968 – 21 August 1983) was a Dutch teenager of Netherlands Antillean descent who was murdered in an act of senseless violence.
-Though still a point of contention, it has generally been accepted in the past that racism played a major role in his murder.
+Kerwin Lucas Duinmeijer (born Kerwin Lucas, though he later took on the surname of his foster parents; 5 June 1968 – 21 August 1983) was a Dutch teenager of Netherlands Antillean descent who was murdered in an act of senseless violence.
+Though still a point of contention, it has generally been accepted in the past, that racism played a major role in his murder.

 Death

 Duinmeijer, 15 years old, was stabbed outside a snackbar in the Damstraat, Amsterdam by 16-year-old Nico Bodemeijer, a Dutch skinhead.
 After being stabbed, Duinmeijer ran to the Dam Square where he tried to take a taxi.
-The taxi drivers told Duinmeijer to wait for an ambulance, because they are legally not allowed to transport seriously injured passengers.
-Though that wasn't mentioned in the media around that time, who wrote that the cab driver didn't want blood on his seats.
+The taxi drivers told Duinmeijer to wait for an ambulance, because they are legally not allowed to transport seriously injured passengers (though that was not mentioned in the media around that time, who wrote instead that the cab driver didn't want blood on his seats).
 A photographer from Panorama took photos of the dying boy lying on the Dam Square surrounded by onlookers.
 The ambulance arrived 20 minutes later and Duinmeijer was taken to the hospital.
 Duinmeijer died from his injuries shortly after the ambulance arrived at the hospital.

 Bodemeijer was convicted of the murder, but according to the judge there was not enough evidence to define and see it as an act of racism.
 Bodemeijer was involuntarily committed in an institution for minors.
 He was released in 1988 but was jailed once more for another, non-lethal, stabbing, in a bar in 1990.
 In 1998 he threw a plant pot from an upstairs balcony towards a parking warden placing a wheel clamp on his car, narrowly missing him.
 This generated some new publicity.
 According to a Dutch television station, Bodemeijer committed suicide in January 2012.